AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/fluidic-player.md

 ### 1. Create an application in integration admin {#1createanapplicationinintegrationadmin}

 This step is required to create an application/client id and application/client secret which is used to retrieve refresh token and access token.
-For more information on creating an application, see&nbsp; [Application development process.](developer-manual.md#main-pars_header_994876235)
+For more information on creating an application, see  [Application development process.](developer-manual.md#main-pars_header_994876235)

 1. Go to **[!UICONTROL IntegrationAdmin]** app and open **[!UICONTROL Applications]**.